dotnetrdf/docs/src/latest/developer_guide/Architecture-Design-Medusa.md

 ## Motivation

-Our current [[Leviathan Engine|DeveloperGuide-SPARQL-Leviathan-Engine]] is what is typically characterised as a block based engine, this means that it works by evaluating one chunk of the query in full before moving onto the next.
+Our current [Leviathan Engine](SPARQL-Leviathan-Engine.md) is what is typically characterised as a block based engine, this means that it works by evaluating one chunk of the query in full before moving onto the next.
 While this has some advantages it also some key disadvantages, namely:

 * Very memory inefficient for queries with large intermediate results
 * Can't return any results until all results are generated